thextool/knex-checklist/readme.md

 - [ ] Create new directory outside the cloned Knex repo
 - [ ] Copy repo drill files into new directory (using cp -r)
 - [ ] git init
+- [ ] express --git . (creates a git ignore.
+If you don't have this already type $ npm install -g express generator)
+- [ ] you will only need to do npm install and can skip down to
+- [ ] npm start
 - [ ] touch .gitignore
 - [ ] npm init
 - [ ] Create GitHub repo